KNX-IOT/knx-iot.github.io/_pages/qr_codes.md

 ## KNX ISO format

 The ISO 15418 standard specifies sets of Data Identifiers and Application Identifiers for the purpose of identifying encoded data, for example, in DMC codes.
-The following example shows an ISO 15418 encoded string w/ a device ASN and EUI64:

- `1PS55812-Y100+31POCT100.BR+2PFSA+16D20220512+43S015C00002D+3ZEUI:8CF681FFFE000001.P:ABCDEF.PA:994AC`

 - 1P: SSN (order number)
 - 31P: ASN (model) - planned to be removed to reduce print density for better scanning results
 - 2P: Functional State -- 2PFSA for COMFORT products
 - 16D: Production Date
 - 41S: Serial Number -- 12-character hexadecimal KNX serial number
-- 43S: Serial Number -- 10-character hexadecimal Siemens serial number
 - 3Z: Free Text -- for custom data; . as field separator
 - EUI: EUI-64
 - P: Network Password (Thread joining Device Credential / default Commissioning Credential)
 - PA: Application Password for SPAKE2+

 In the case PA is absent, the Network Password is also used as Application Password (SPAKE2+)

+The following example shows an ISO 15418 encoded string w/ a device ASN and EUI64:

+ `1PS55812-Y100+31POCT100.BR+2PFSA+16D20220512+41S00015C00002D+3ZEUI:8CF681FFFE000001.P:ABCDEF.PA:994AC`

+ Example containing KNX & Thread information:

+ `41S029B00000100+3ZEUI:105F6E611D20F84C.P:0THJA352X8.PA:612SK3H38X`

+Note that a product not based on Thread can do without the Thread information, resulting in the minimal format:

+ `41S029B00000100+3ZPA:612SK3H38X`